AdobeDocs/adobeio-auth/AuthenticationOverview/APIKeyIntegration.md

 ### Step 1: Create a project in Adobe Developer Console

 Integrations are now created as part of a "project" within Adobe Developer Console.
-For complete steps to creating a project in Console, begin by reading the [Adobe Developer Console getting started guide]() and [projects overview]().
+For complete steps to creating a project in Console, begin by reading the [Adobe Developer Console getting started guide](https://www.adobe.com/go/devs_console_getting_started) and [projects overview](https://www.adobe.com/go/devs_projects_overview).

-Once you have created a project, you will be able to add services including APIs, Adobe I/O Events registrations, and Adobe I/O Runtime.
+Once you have created a project, you will be able to add services including APIs, I/O Events, and I/O Runtime.

 ### Step 2: Add an API to your project using API Key authorization

-To add an API that uses API Key authorization, follow the steps outlined in the guide for [adding an API to a project using API Key authorization]().
+To add an API that uses API Key authorization, follow the steps outlined in the guide for [adding an API to a project using API Key authorization](https://www.adobe.com/go/devs_project_api_key).

 When the API has been successfully connected, you will be able to access the newly generated API Key.